All our projects seek to promote responsible and eco-friendly habits as well as introducing children to the concept of a “circular economy”.

 TLB’s Toy Bank is akin a food bank but for toys.
 Children can donate toys they no longer want or need to organisations who can make good use of them.
 We engage with local organisations and also with international ones.

 TLB’s Toy Library works in the same way as a library but rather than borrowing books you can borrow toys.
-We have taken over the existing Cambridge Jumbo Toy Library and hope to develop more toy libraries across Cambridge.
+We have taken over the existing Cambridge Jumbo Toy Library and have joint forces with NCCP to start the Little Rainbows Toy Library.
+We hope to develop more toy libraries across Cambridge, either on our own or as shared projects.

 TLB’s Toy Library Network aims to create a network of toy libraries around the UK .
 The ideas is to act as a platform so toy libraries can exchange ideas, support, etc., and also no matter where you are located in the UK, we hope you can find a toy library near you.
 If you would like to become part of our network, please email us at: email@example.com.